Possible Ongoing Merger Discovered by Photometry and Spectroscopy in the Field of the Galaxy Cluster PLCK G165.7+67.0: Cluster Evolutionary State

+\citep[e.~g.,][]{Muller2022} are relatively common in galaxy cluster fields \citep[{\it e.~g.},][]{Malavasi2016, Garon2019}.
+Interestingly, in the G165 field the trails of the two NATs are also more-or-less aligned with each other, a behavior that suggests a common ensemble jet motion.
+Given that a NAT will typically occupy the wake of its host, {

+we infer that the radio jets are being swept back from the northeast direction by ram pressure.}

+Curiously, G165 is not X-ray bright despite participating in an ongoing merger that should have shock-heated the intercluster gas to X-ray temperatures. {In order to maintain the lower X-ray luminosity it is tempting to speculate that the two components may not have directly impacted each other, but instead achieved a longer distance cluster-cluster interaction.}

-The galaxy counterparts of the two NATs are the BCG and an LRG.
-The near-alignment of both pairs of radio tails suggests an ensemble motion that is not along the line-of-sight, making the transverse velocity of the NE side nonzero \citep{Gendron-Marsolais2020}.
+The near-alignment of both pairs of radio trails suggests an ensemble motion that is not along the line-of-sight, making the transverse velocity nonzero \citep{Gendron-Marsolais2020}.
 There is not yet enough information to measure its value, but there are some clues.
 In a study incorporating the results of NATs in both poor and rich galaxy clusters, \citet{Venkatesan1994} find the appearance of NATs in all cases, and estimate typical NAT velocities of $\sim$\,600~km~s$^{-1}$ to be able to form its distinctive morphology.
 In the large N-body dark-matter only numerical simulation, the JUropa Hubble volumE \citep[Jubilee;][]{Watson2014}, they consider examples of merging halo pairs in the $z$\,=\,0.32 redshift slice that is well-matched to that of G165.
 Although the velocity scatter is large, and the halo separations are less well sampled at $\apll$\,0.6~Mpc, an extrapolation to smaller halo separations indicates that typical pair-wise velocities of halo-halo mergers are $\apg$100~km\,s$^{-1}$ \citep{Watson2014}.
 In another recent study of three HFFs, space velocities at regular intervals in the range of 500\,--\,5000 km~s$^{-1}$ are inserted to the measured velocities of the cluster members and its deviation from the line-of-sight velocity distribution recorded.
 By this kinematical analysis, an upper limit on the transverse velocity of 1700 km~s$^{-1}$ is allowed in order to still recover the observed line-of-sight velocity distribution \citep{Windhorst2018}.
 These studies suggest that the transverse velocity of G165 may be in the 100--1700~km~s$^{-1}$ range.
 X-ray observations will enable a study of the collision properties, and improved constraints regarding the viewing angle and transverse velocity.